muarshad01/Golang_Programming_Language/README.md

 10. As the language lacks inheritance and focuses on composition
 11. Go doesn't have a `collections` library
 12. In Go if a symbol (variables, types, functions et al) starts with a lowercase symbol then it is private outside the package it's defined in.
+13. In Go any is an alias for interface{}
 ```

 ***